Visual-TCAV: Concept-based Attribution and Saliency Maps for Post-hoc Explainability in Image Classification: Visual-TCAV

 \subsection{Concept Attribution}

-Our aim is to gain insights into the network’s decision-making process by estimating the importance of any concept of interest toward the predictions.
-To this end, given an input image, a layer, and a target class, we compute the attribution of each neuron's activation toward the output of that class and then use the pooled-CAV to approximate which activations are imputable to the concept and sum these attributions.
-Since concepts may overlap or be hierarchically related, their attributions are not assumed to be additive.
+We aim to gain insights into the network's decision-making process by estimating the importance of a given concept for a target prediction.
+Concretely, for a chosen layer and target class, we first compute attribution scores for the layer's activations with respect to the target class logit, and then use the pooled-CAV to weight those attributions according to how strongly each feature map is associated with the concept.